Cohort V (2024):

 What can Dartmouth Health do to Address the Youth Mental Health Crisis?

 More than 1 in 4 teens in a primary care waiting room are struggling with their mental health, with insufficient availability of mental healthcare providers/professional treatment options to meet the profound demand.
-This project aims to identify new approaches to support teen mental health and wellness locally.
+This project identified new approaches to support teen mental health and wellness locally.

 CardioPal – Comprehensive Palliative Care for Patients with Advanced Heart Failure

 Heart failure is a source of substantial suffering, decreased quality of life, and caregiver burden, as well as one of the most common causes of hospitalization in older adults.
-This project aims to improve symptom control, goal concordant care, and quality of life for patients living with advanced heart failure, by improving access to palliative care.
+This project created a provider- and patient- facing dashboard in the electronic medical record and implemented a pre-visit survey in order to improve symptom control, goal concordant care, and quality of life for patients living with advanced heart failure.
 In so doing, the team expects to reduce utilization of acute care settings, such as the hospital and emergency room, increase options for receiving medical care at home and in the community, and reduce patient and caregiver distress.

 Increasing Enrollment in WIC for Pregnant and Pediatric Patients Experiencing Food Insecurity

-Certain communities in NH experience higher rates of food insecurity and worse health outcomes compared to others.
-Unfortunately, the majority of individuals eligible for WIC—an evidence-based, publicly funded nutrition program—do not enroll and therefore do not receive benefits that have been shown to improve health outcomes for birthing people and their children.
-This project aims to develop community-healthcare partnerships to optimize referral streams and outreach strategies, and ultimately, to improve health outcomes for low-income children and pregnant people by increasing enrollment and participation in WIC.
+Certain communities in NH and VT experience higher rates of food insecurity and worse health outcomes compared to others.
+Unfortunately, many individuals eligible for WIC—an evidence-based, publicly funded nutrition program—do not enroll and therefore do not receive benefits that have been shown to improve health outcomes for birthing people and their children.
+This project developed community-healthcare partnerships to optimize referral streams and outreach strategies, and hopes to improve health outcomes for low-income children and pregnant people by increasing enrollment and participation in WIC.

 THRIVE: Teaching Health-Resilience in IBD through Virtual Engagement